juanlozadab/pwc_challenge_etl/README.md

 Regarding the dimensional tables, we have five: dim_patient containing patient information, dim_doctor containing doctor information, dim_speciality containing medical specialty information, dim_test containing test information, and dim_date enabling analyses based on time periods.

+One clarification to note is that when the ETL runs, it adds two audit fields to the tables.
+These fields are record_id, which is a unique field, and etl_ts, which is a timestamp field.
+These fields allow us to identify the different loads made to the hub and filter out duplicate records in the fact tables.
+Duplicate fields in the dimension tables are not reloaded during ETL processing due to PK constraints.